Easy Vegan Bruschetta

 - Green onion.
 A little chopped fresh green onion livens things up a little!
 Red onion works here too.

 - Nutritional yeast or vegan parmesan.
 Classic bruschetta typically contains parmesan cheese.
 We’ll use a little nutritional yeast as a stand in.
 If you have a vegan parmesan you love, you can also use that.
+You can also make vegan parmesan to sprinkle on top.

 - Oregano, salt and pepper.
 Finally, a little oregano, salt and pepper to add that last touch of seasoning.